vtigranv/Front-end-Guidelines/README.md

 }
 ```

-#### Try to look for existing CSS rules and variables before writing new ones
+## Look for existing CSS rules and variables before writing new ones

 Always look for existing rules that fit the desired styling, both in custom CSS and in the framework.
 Only if there is nothing adequate, proceed to writing a new one.